Heartburn is an uncomfortable symptom that’s quite common.

 Drinking citrus juices may trigger heartburn symptoms.

-Summary Citrus juices like orange or grapefruit juice may cause acid reflux and heartburn.
+Many people with GERD find that citrus juices, including orange or grapefruit juice, seem to cause acid reflux and heartburn.
 However, it’s not entirely clear how this happens.

 Chocolate is another common trigger for heartburn.

-In addition, spicy foods may irritate an already inflamed esophagus, and this can worsen heartburn symptoms (
+In addition, spicy foods may irritate an already inflamed esophagus, and this may worsen heartburn symptoms.

-Summary The capsaicin in spicy foods may cause heartburn by slowing the rate of digestion.
-Spicy foods may also irritate your esophagus, further worsening heartburn symptoms.
+Spicy foods may cause heartburn and also irritate your esophagus, further worsening heartburn symptoms.

 Onions, especially raw onions, are a common trigger for heartburn.